MHmorgan/sqlite-kt/README.md

 [Documentation](docs/index.md)

-Helper class for SQLite database in Kotlin, only aimed at the JVM platform.
+Helper library for SQLite database in Kotlin, only aimed at the JVM platform.

+This is tested using `org.xerial.sqlite-jdbc`, but does not include any driver dependency runtime.
+The user must import the desired driver as a dependency, in addition to this library.

 Usage
 -----